acid-info/logos-docusaurus-plugins/docs/how.md

 ---
 sidebar_position: 2
-description: Codex is building a Decentralized Durability Storage
+description: Codex is building a Decentralized Durability Storage Engine
 ---
 # How to use Codex